Mdirfan81/webpack/README.md

 ```

 ### Loaders
+> Loaders are used when we need to import different files, when we need to import CSS file etc,.

 > Allows to import all type of file which assest does not allow us.

 > In this we are seeing to import CSS file in our Porject.